-The 9 month academic year goes from October to June and totals 800 teaching hours, valuable for 80 credits.
+Lessons take place from October to June and amount to a total of 700 contact hours.
+There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English proficiency and attendance are required.
 Candidates are selected after an enrolment questionnaire and an interview with the course’s leading teacher.

 The three main modules, Fashion System, Research Methodology and Management Tools, are broken-down into the following subjects: Contemporary Fashion, Research Methodology, Textile Science, Fabric Manipulation, Garment Construction, Knit Technology, Tailoring Techniques, Collection Architecture, Product Development, Product Management, Graphic Design, Product Communication, Consumer Behavior, Fashion Merchandising, Fashion Operations, Buying Techniques.